r-pufky/pi-camera-recorder/README.md

 ------
 Run recorder.py and access interface via http://localhost:8080.
 Recordings will be saved to recordings/.

-This should probably be turned into a service if used more more than a demo.
+This should probably be turned into a service if used for more than a demo.